ankaAR/bestiario5e/_creatures/vulture.md

 alignment: no alineado
 challenge: "0 (10 XP)"
 skills: "Percepción +3"
-speed: "10 pies (3 mts), fly 50 ft."
+speed: "10 pies (3 mts), volando 50 pies (15 mts)."
 hit_points: "5 (1d8+1)"
 armor_class: "10"
 ---

 ***Keen Sight and Smell.*** The vulture has advantage on Wisdom (Perception) checks that rely on sight or smell.

-***Pack Tactics.*** The vulture has advantage on an attack roll against a creature if at least one of the vulture's allies is within 5 ft. of the creature and the ally isn't incapacitated.
+***Pack Tactics.*** The vulture has advantage on an attack roll against a creature if at least one of the vulture's allies is within 5 pies (1.5 mts)of the creature and the ally isn't incapacitated.

 ### Acciones